Willhanau/Smart-Security-Cam/README.md

 10. Right click the added repo and add a new file called "mbed_app.json".
 11. Select "mbed_app_example.json" and copy the contents to "mbed_app.json" we just created.

-12. Under the config section replace SSID_HERE, PASS_WORD_HERE, TWILIO_API_URL_HERE, BASIC_AUTH_STRING_HERE, and REQUEST_BODY_HERE with your information.
+12. Under the config section replace WIFI_SSID_HERE, WIFI_PASSWORD_HERE, TWILIO_ACCOUNT_SID_HERE, YOUR_BASIC_AUTH_STRING_HERE, YOUR_PHONE_NUMBER_HERE, TWILIO_PHONE_NUMBER_HERE, and YOUR_API_KEY_HERE with your information.
-13. SSID_HERE is the name of your Wifi access point you wish to connect to.
+13. WIFI_SSID_HERE is the name of your Wifi access point you wish to connect to.
-14. PASS_WORD_HERE is the password for the Wifi access point you wish to conncet to.
+14. WIFI_PASSWORD_HERE is the password for the Wifi access point you wish to conncet to.
-15. TWILIO_API_URL_HERE is the twilio api url with your accound ID.
+15. TWILIO_ACCOUNT_SID_HERE is your twilio account SID.

 ***For more information refer to: https://support.twilio.com/hc/en-us/articles/223133907-Simple-Example-for-Sending-Programmable-SMS-Text-or-Picture-Messages***

-16. BASIC_AUTH_STRING_HERE is your basic authorization Account SID and Twilio api key encoded string.
+16. YOUR_BASIC_AUTH_STRING_HERE is your basic authorization Account SID and Twilio api key encoded string.

 ***Note: The string starts with Basic.***